 4.8.A.4 Number Conflict: If a conflict in car numbering arises, Headquarters will determine the numbers assigned.
 Resolution will be based on order of requests and payment of entry fees with respect to when the car number request is made.
-If a team fails to maintain schedule of their entry fees their requested number can become available to another team who is current on their fees.
+If a team fails to pay their entry fees on schedule their requested number can become available to another team who is current on their payments.